Undev/redmine_close_button/README.markdown

 ## Translations

 - en    by Akzhan Abdulin
 - ru    by Akzhan Abdulin
 - fr    by Sylvain Lasnier
 - pt    by José Trancas
 - bg    by Ivan Cenov
 - de    by aceman3000
 - pl    by Piotrek Okoński
 - sv    by Calle Wolff
+- zh    by Anson Chen
+- zh-TW by Anson Chen
 Contributions are welcome!

 ## Changelog